drdoctr/doctr/README.rst

   Read the Docs is great, but it has some limitations:

-  - It only works with Python documentation.
-Doctr was designed to work with Sphinx, but it can work with deploying anything to ``gh-pages``.

   - You are limited in what you can install in Read the Docs.
 Travis lets you run arbitrary code, which may be necessary to build your documentation.